 Research and development expenses consist of costs incurred for internal projects as well as partner-funded collaborative research and development activities.
 These costs primarily consist of (i) employee-related costs, which include salaries and other personnel-related expenses (including stock-based compensation), (ii) various allocable expenses, which include occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, and (iii) external costs.
-Research and development expenses, including costs to acquire technologies that are utilized in research and development and that have no alternative future use, are expensed when incurred.
-We budget total research and development expenses on an internal department level basis because we do not have project or program level reporting capabilities.
+Research and development expenses are expensed when incurred.